X

 By identifying the characteristics of their subscribers, publishers can use data to expand their audiences as well as upsell and cross-sell to existing users.

-You can use your DMP to access insights into the characteristics of the people who subscribe to your site.
+You can use your DCP to access insights into the characteristics of the people who subscribe to your site.
 You might find that a certain demographic, such as women or people ages 18-24, are most likely to subscribe, for example.
 You might also realize that your regular readers have various interests in common, beyond what you would expect based on the content of your publication.
 Perhaps, for instance, you run an online golf magazine, so you know your readers are interested in golf.
 Your data might show you that large portions of your audience are also interested in fine wine, bowling or apparel.

-With the DMP, you can then create audiences that have characteristics similar to those of your subscribers and target them.
+With the DCP, you can then create audiences that have characteristics similar to those of your subscribers and target them.
 Since they’re similar to your current audience, they’re more likely to want to subscribe.
 In this sense, publishers become their own marketers and serve ads or other promotional materials to people they believe are their target audience.
 The golf magazine in the earlier example might target men ages 50 to 70 with advertisements on a wine site, for instance.

 Publishers can also use their data to upsell and cross-sell to their subscribers.
 Data, including first-party data such as purchase history and third-party data, can help you predict which subscribers are more likely to make other purchases from you.
 You can use a similar approach to the one described above.
 When you identify the characteristics of customers that make purchases, you can target people with similar qualities to get a better chance of an upsell.